jdillard/personal-site/source/_trips/2022-02-20-kendall-knob-ski-tour.md

 anyways and get a closer look before making a decision on whether or not to drop back down to a more conservative crossing.

-The steepness and exposure was concearning, but doesn't look too bad.
+The steepness and exposure was concerning, but doesn't look too bad.
 That said, we ended up misjudging it and got worse the closer we got.
 We move fast and cautiously, spread out from each other, as we examine each step for shooting cracks in the snow.

-Gettin to other side and back into some trees was such a relief as that was the crux of the day.
+Getting to other side and back into some trees was such a relief as that was the crux of the day.

 After traversing some more through the trees we reached the top of the ridge